Your Land Exchange Watchdog

 What Are Public Lands?

-Lands owned and managed by public entities including the US Forest Service and Burea of Land Management.
+Lands owned by the public and managed by land management agencies, primarily the U.S. Forest Service (USFS) and Bureau of Land Management (BLM).

 What Is A Land Exchange?

-Land exchanges are swaps of tracts of land between government agencies, or between government agencies and private entities.
-Since 2000 there have been over 150 land exchanges in Colorado alone.
+Land exchanges are swaps of tracts of land between government agencies and private entities or between government agencies.

 The Problem

-Agencies are supposed to make sure that the values of the lands are equal or better for the public.
+Federal Laws and Policies require agencies to make sure that the values of the lands exchanged are equal or better for the public.

-Colorado Wild Public Lands is a niche organization with a broad perspective.
-Founded in 2014, COWPL includes 6 board members, 1 part-time contract staff, and over 150 member-volunteers.
+Colorado Wild Public Lands is a pragmatic citizen-lead Non-profit organization with a broad perspective.
+Founded in 2014, CWPL includes 6 board members, 1 full-time staff, and over 150 member-volunteers working to protect the integrity, size, and quality of our Colorado public lands, especially in the land exchange process.

 The Proposals

-Private entities' proposals push private agendas and outside of the federal planning process.
-Strategic proponents take years to prepare their submissions, while the public has just 30-45 days to respond.
+Private entities push proposals for private gain, generally outside of the federal planning process.
+Proponents take years to contrive their plans and prepare submissions, while the public has only 30-45 days to discover the costs, mobilize, and respond.

 What's At Stake